WorksOnArm/equinix-metal-arm64-cluster/.github/ISSUE_TEMPLATE/works-on-arm-general-proposal.md

 ### Describe the continuous integration (CI) system in use or desired for this project.

-### Describe the ongoing monitoring and reporting of systems use that you plan to use.
+### Describe the monitoring system in use or desired for this project.

+Are you running an agent on any long-running servers to track system status?
+Are you willing to share that data with the project?

 ### Please state your contributions to the open source community and any other relevant initiatives